 - New In

-If you switch sites your basket will be emptied.
-Do you want to proceed?
+If you switch location your shopping bag will be emptied.
+Do you want to continue?

 British actress Juno Temple is the star of our interactive Christmas Campaign.

 Discover two sides to a very sexy story…

 From supermodel shoots to the glossiest of double page spreads, AP is no stranger to the fashion frontier.
 Our newly released AW16 collection stays true to form, immaculately styled for indoor and outdoor wear by Vogue Japan, Harpers Bazaar, FHM China and Stylist Magazine.

 Presenting the second interview in our series AP Talks.
 To go hand-in-hand with our sponsorship of The Barbican Centre’s exhibition, The Vulgar: Fashion Redefined, this second interview features the exhibitions curator, Judith Clark.

 Sarah Shotton was appointed Creative Director of Agent Provocateur in March 2010.
 She had worked for the brand since 1999 when she joined as an Office Admin Assistant after graduating from Central St Martin’s College.
 She worked everywhere from back office to shop floor, dressing the stores and windows and within a year her designs were used in collections.